Kuiil7/Weather-Dashboard/README.md

   * UV index

-Also, a 5-Day/3 hour Forecast displays below the current weather conditions.
-Each day for the 5-Day/3hr Forecast that displays the following:
+Also, a 5-Day/3 hour Forecast displays below the current weather conditions that displays the following:

   * Date